 Graceful, transparent, and deadly, it floats silently in warm seas — a reminder that beauty in nature often comes with a price.

-19. Black Mamba – Africa’s nightmare
+19. Black Mamba – Africa’s Nightmare

 Fast, sleek, and feared above all other snakes, the black mamba is pure dread in motion.
 It can slither at 12 mph and strike repeatedly, injecting venom with each hit.